 3D Printer Under $500 Buyer’s Guide

-Shopping for the ideal budget 3D printer can be a little daunting as there is an endless array of options to choose from.
-Many of them are capable within their range, but without proper research, beginners can find themselves making mistakes and choosing subpar products.
-This is why we’ve created a simple guide below that talks about some of the important features to consider when choosing a 3D printer.
+Shopping for the ideal budget 3D printer can be a little daunting, as there is a seemingly endless array of options to choose from.
+Many of them are very capable within their price range, but without proper research, beginners can find themselves making mistakes and choosing subpar products.
+This is why we’ve created a simple guide to talk about some of the important features to consider when choosing a 3D printer.

 What You Intend To Print

-Many beginners ask the question, which 3D printer is best?
-The right answer to this question depends on what your printing goal is.
+Many beginners ask the question, ‘which 3D printer is best?’
+The right answer to this question depends on what your printing goals are.
 Simply choosing a 3D printing machine because it looks beautiful is certainly not the most logical thing to do.
-You need to be sure of what you want to create before making a buying decision.
+You need to be sure of what you want to create before deciding to buy a printer.
 The level of detail provided by most budget printers is limited.
-Therefore, it’s advisable that you choose your device according to what your printing aim is.
+Therefore, it’s advisable that you choose your device according to your printing aims.
 For instance, while resin-based printers are ideal for creating works of art and figurines, FDM printers are perfect for creating things like phone cases, prototypes, etc.

 Print Speed and Resolution

 Otherwise known as the layer height, the resolution of FDM printers refers to the minimum thickness of a layer produced by the machine when the layer passes over the plate.
 The printing speed, on the other hand, refers to how fast the machine creates its models.
-If you’re not concerned about getting the details right but simply want to make your prints quickly, you can run your device at the fastest settings.
-However, note that if your machine is too fast, your prints can fail and you may end up losing time and effort.
-It’s only right that you find the ideal settings instead of trying to get the fastest machine.
+If you aren’t concerned about getting the details right but simply want to make your prints quickly, you can run your device at the fastest settings.
+However, note that if your machine is too fast, your prints can fail and you may end up wasting precious time, resources, and effort.
+It’s best that you find the ideal settings for you instead of trying to get the fastest machine.

-There are many 3D printers under 500 dollars but most of them have significant drawbacks when compared to high-budget printers.
+While there are many 3D printers under 500 dollars, most of them have significant drawbacks when compared to high-budget printers.
 Material support is one of these major drawbacks.
 While many cheap 3D printers can run PLA and ABS quite fine, they tend to have issues with other exotic composites.
-For instance, in order to print carbon fiber or some other composite material, you may need to get a specialized nozzle or extruder or set your machine at a certain temperature, which is a feat many of them aren’t capable of.
+For instance, in order to print carbon fiber or some other composite material, you may need to get a specialized nozzle or extruder or set your machine at a certain temperature, which is a feat many of them simply aren’t capable of.

 Most of the 3D printers in our review are geared towards beginners, hobbyists, enthusiasts, and students.
-You’re bound to find the right choice among them.
+You’re bound to find the right choice for you among them.
 And if things seem to be a bit difficult, check out our guide above.
 We’re sure you’ll find some useful information in there.
-Be sure to check out our guide to the best 3D printers under $300.If you liked our article on 3d printers under 500, please share and comment below what your favorite product is.
+Be sure to check out our guide to the best 3D printers under $300, too.If you liked our article on 3d printers under 500, please share and comment below what your favorite product is.